The Spark Awards Backstory: A Spark in the Dark

 Peter continued “In 2000 we began a series of conferences for the multi-disciplinary design magazine, Metropolis, with famous Editor Susan Szenasy.
 These were excellent affairs and introduced us to a delightful group of designers and architects.
 We were very impressed with this audience, but the Metropolis Conferences were coming to an end.
 Remembering our earlier work in the advertising community, we created a new awards competition as a side-event to the last two conferences.
 We called it Designing Worlds.”

 Designing Worlds was a side-event that became the main event.
-Jerry Brown and Bobby Kennedy Jr. were the keynote speakers, the entrants were all students and the subject, sustainable design.
+Presidential hopeful, California Governor Jerry Brown was the keynote speaker, the entrants were all students and the subject, sustainable design.
 As Peter related, “From the audience reaction, we knew this was the future.
 Now we had to turn it into an ongoing operation,”.
 “We took a little longer than planned – other events in 2001 took precedence.
 When we came back to the project, our friends in the related design disciplines were adamant about one thing—they were just not going to support another highly commercial, peer to peer design competition.”
 Brent Oppenheimer, Principal of O+Co in NYC, made it clear: “We have dozens of these things—we are obligated to enter them but they give me no pleasure.
 We’re looking for a higher angel—a way to promote societal advancement and innovation—not just ourselves.”